 Types of augmented reality applications

 We can define several significant differences in the basic performance of most AR-based apps.
-Thus, some solutions’ focus is to identify graphic markers (like QR-codes or complex graphs), others process data received via GPS while the rest may combine both features.
+Thus, some solutions focus on identifying graphic markers (like QR-codes or complex graphs), others process data received via GPS while the rest may combine both features.

 - Marker-based apps.
 This is probably the most popular AR software principle.
-Markers can be various – from simple geometric figures (which are, usually, enclosed into QR-codes) to complex for digital perception physical objects like human faces and such.
+Markers can be various – from simple geometric figures (which are, usually, enclosed into QR-codes) to complex for digital perception physical objects like human faces.
 Such solutions are pretty resource-intensive in terms of man-hours that need to be devoted to them.
 Lots of time is required to process numerous different events;

 - Apps that focus on GPS data.
 This type of solution, apart from the GPS connection, also requires a high-speed web connection.
 A typical example of such apps are various existing AR browsers;